 Take a rag and clean all the grime and dirt oil from each hole of the spark plug.
 You can use solution used for cleaning spark plug to clean the holes in spark plug if the holes are very dirty.

 Now finally put back the clean spark plugs in each of the holes and tighten it to correct the torque.

-If you'd like to read similar articles to How to clean a Spark Plug, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to How to clean a Spark Plug, we recommend you visit our Car Maintenance and Repair category.